vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneyarr.md

 Runway mode changes will be extremely difficult, so ensure an appropriate mode is chosen with consideration to the forecast wind values over the course of the event.

+## Workload Management
+Due to the extreme workload expected for all positions, the use of the OzStrips plugin for managing aerodrome positions is **mandatory**.
+Controllers should familiarise themselves with the plugin and the VATPAC [recommended workflow](../../../../client/towerstrips/#recommended-workflow).

+!!! tip
+    The following OzStrips [keyboard shortcuts](../../../client/towerstrips.md#keyboard-shortcuts) may assist controllers managing busy frequencies:

+    - `T`: Selects the strip of the last aircraft to transmit on frequency
+    - `W`: Highlight the strip of the last aircraft to transmit on frequency

 ## Airways Clearance Delivery (ACD)
 The ACD role will perform as normal.
 Expect a handful of departures who want to maximise the ATC coverage.
 Normal departure procedures apply for all aircraft.